 Under their covers, the VX-Freedom’s polymer turrets were clearly marked.
 Each click of the turret adjusts the reticle 1/4 MOA up, down, right or left, easily accomplished by hand with Leupold’s Finger Click Dial System.
 There’s no need for a special tool, super-skinny screwdriver, or pocket change.

 As with many capped turret scopes, this model does not allow zero to be reset.

 I really like that Leupold chose to forgo O-ring seals and instead uses flat rubber washers.
 In my experience these seal just as well as O-rings and have more longevity.

 The glass in the VX-Freedom 1.5-4×20 is phenomenally clear and the duplex reticle exceptionally crisp.
-It’s one of those scopes you just keep looking through over and over again because it seems to somehow make normal vision ten times clearer.
+It has second-focal-plane reticles and features 1-inch main-body tubes.
+It’s one of those scopes you just keep looking through over and over again because it seems to somehow make normal vision 10 times clearer.

 Leupold’s proprietary Twilight Light Management System improves low-light shooting while also managing glare on bright, sunny days or in snowy conditions.